TimSoethout/TimSoethout.github.io/_posts/2020-08-03-Path-Sensitive-Atomic-Commit.md

 ### Rebel with 2PC/2PL

-If we want to implement these models in a scalable systems, we can represent all instances of these objects as 2PC resources.
-This means that can be interacted with separately, until synchronization (using `sync`) is requested.
+If we want to implement these models in a scalable system, we can represent all instances of these objects as 2PC resources.
+This means that they can be interacted with separately, until synchronization (using `sync`) is requested.
 Locally each resource does 2PL, making sure that data is not changed concurrently, and 2PC is used to coordinate the sync.

 ![2PL/2PC example]({{ site.url }}/assets/images/programming-PSAC-2pc.svg) | ![PSAC example]({{ site.url }}/assets/images/programming-PSAC-psac.svg)

-Above on the left illustration describes what happens for such a resource (Account Entity).
-Vertically time is represented and the arrow represent messages send and received.
+The illustration above on the left describes what happens for such a resource (Account Entity).
+Vertically time is represented, and the arrows represent messages sent and received.

 First (1) a vote request is received from a 2PC manager, preconditions are checked and the resource is locked.
 When another event (2) arrives it is delayed.
 Now when the 2PC manager signals the commit later (3), the event's effects are applied to the resource's internal state and the resource is unlocked.
 Now the delayed event can start as well.